Settling Small Estates (MS)

 To use the small estate process:

-1. Prepare a Small Estate Affidavit, have it notarized, and attach a copy of the death certificate and the will (if any)
+1. Prepare a Small Estate Affidavit (changing the county name as appropriate), have it notarized, and attach a copy of the death certificate and the will (if any)

 2. Obtain possession of estate assets by presenting the affidavit to current custodians (real estate cannot be transferred via small estate affidavit)